What are the most important things to know about darunavir?

 If your child is prescribed darunavir, follow the instructions for using the drug given to you by their health care provider.

 Take (or give) darunavir oral suspension using the oral dosing syringe that comes with the medicine.
 Shake the oral suspension well before each use.
-See the instructions that come with darunavir oral suspension for more information about the right way to prepare and take a .
+See the “Instructions for Use” that come with darunavir oral suspension for more information about the right way to prepare and take a .

-If you take too much darunavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much darunavir, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

 For more information on how to take darunavir, see the FDA drug label.